Defibrilator/smartssd-benchmarks/README.md

 # Benchmarks

 We are working with the U.2 SmartSSD from Xilinx.
 These benchmarks are made to test the throughput capabilities of the SmartSSD.
+You can find an overview of the setup [here](https://github.com/Defibrilator/smartssd-setup).

 ## Without FPGA